PeterGy/LDMX-scripts/README.md

 writeToFile.cpp - converts outputtted .bin files from the DIP server into files readable to plot.py plot.py - plots .txt files processed by writeToFile.files of the DIP data

 decode_2fibers_new.py - Decodes and plots the two fiber inputs that go into the CAPTAN+X board.
-It was hacked together by 3 authors on 4 different pythons, and is never meant to be used sustainably.